WatsonDataPlatform/E2ELab/appdeveloper/Readme.md

  > You shoud now see the two indicies you just created.

-## Step 3: Prepare the Watson Data Platform Application
+## Step 3: Build and Deploy the Watson Data Platform Application

  > Go back to your Bluemix account.
 It should still be opened in your browser and you should be logged in and on the Cloudant NoSQL DB launch page.